cocos/cocos-docs/en/advanced-topics/hot-update.md

 > **Note**:
 > 1. Do not check MD5 Cache when building, otherwise it will cause the hot update to be invalid.
-> 2. Make sure to import editor plugin hot-update into the extensions folder (the demo project has imported the plugin)
+> 2. Make sure to import editor plugin hot-update into the extensions folder (the demo project has imported the plugin).

 The editor plugin automatically adds the search path logic and fix code to `main.js` every time we build a successful native version: